 Your second question is: Can I still use the re-contribution strategy to boost my tax-free component?

 Generally yes, assuming the individual has satisfied a condition of release that permits them to access super benefits, such as retiring, or reaching the age of 65, or starting a transition-to-retirement pension (TRIP) or turning 60 and ceasing an employment arrangement.
-(I explain the conditions of release in the article Accessing super early: 12 legal reasons to cash your super.)
+(I explain the conditions of release in the article Accessing super early: 14 legal ways to withdraw your super benefits.)

 You need to satisfy a few other conditions when withdrawing cash that you then intend to re-contribute, which means anyone considering such a strategy should always check the procedure with their adviser, or SMSF provider, or find a super expert or, in your case, an SMSF expert, for one-off advice.